PabloRuizCuevas/numty/README.md

 # numty
 Numeric Typst

-Mathematical functions to operate vectors / arrays in typst:
+Mathematical functions to operate vectors / arrays and numbers in typst, with simple broadcasting.

 ```typ
 #let a = (1,2,3)